Turner Broadcasting System: 1970s

 In 1970, Ted Turner purchased WJRJ-Atlanta, Channel 17, a small, Ultra High Frequency (UHF) station, and renamed it WTCG, for parent company Turner Communications Group.
 During December 1976, WTCG originated the superstation concept, transmitting via satellite to cable systems.

 HBO had gone to satellite transmissions to distribute its signal nationally in 1975, but that was a service that cable subscribers were made to pay extra to receive.
 Turner's innovation signaled the start of the basic cable revolution.

-On December 17, 1976, at 1:00 pm, WTCG Channel 17's signal was beamed via satellite to its four cable systems in Grand Island, Nebraska; Newport News, Virginia; Troy, Alabama; and Newton, Kansas.
-All four cable systems started receiving the 1948 Dana Andrews – Cesar Romero film Deep Waters already in progress.
-The movie had started 30 minutes earlier.
-WTCG went from being a little television station to a major TV network that every one of the 24,000 households outside of the 675,000 in Atlanta was receiving coast-to-coast.
-WTCG became what Turner labeled a superstation, the forerunner of today's basic cable television.
+On December 17, 1976, WTCG began transmitting via satellite to cable systems in Nebraska, Virginia, Alabama and Kansas.
+All four cable systems started receiving the 1948 film Deep Waters, which had started 30 minutes earlier.
+Satellite distribution helped expand WTCG's reach from 675,000 households in the Atlanta area to include an additional 24,000 subscribers across various states.
+This transition helped to establish WTCG as what would later be known as a superstation, a precursor to modern basic cable television.

-In 1979, the company changed its name from Turner Communications Group to Turner Broadcasting System, Inc. (TBS, Inc.) and the call letters of its main entertainment channel to WTBS.
+In 1979, the company changed its name from Turner Communications Group to Turner Broadcasting System, Inc. (TBS, Inc.) and rebranded WTCG as WTBS.